 MannaFest was approved as a 501(c)(3) not-for-profit organization in 2001.
 This allowed the organization to become a member of the Southeast Texas Food Bank in Beaumont, which provides the ability to purchase many food items through the Food Bank at the current rate of 16 cents per pound.

-Land was purchased at 803 W. Feagin in 2002 and a food pantry and storage warehouse was constructed.
+Land was purchased at 803 W. Feagin in 2002; a food pantry and storage warehouse was constructed soon after.
 The pantry, where food, hygiene items, and God's love are shared, has been in operation since December, 2002.

 MannaFest is an equal opportunity provider.